AdobeDocs/commerce-merchant-services.en/help/product-recommendations/onboarding.md

 ## Price indexer

-Product Recommendations customers can now take advantage of the new [SaaS price indexer](../price-index/index.md).
+Product Recommendation customers can use the new [SaaS price indexer](../price-index/index.md), which provides faster price changes updates and synchornization time.

 ### B2B support {#b2bsupport}